-Not saying anything, she turns back toward the live image.
+Not replying, she turns back toward the live image.

 “So, what are the other humans like now?
 Is their advancement significant?
 Like yours?
-I imagine some are still—” I stop myself from saying primitive wondering if that could be in any way considered offensive or insensitive.
+I imagine some are still—” I stop myself from saying primitive wondering if that could be in any way considered offensive or insensitive or impolite.

 She remains quiet.
 My mind makes a wild leap.